 How Does an Aftercare Plan Differ from a Treatment Plan?

-Treatment plans address immediate needs during active addiction treatment, focusing on:
+Treatment plans address the immediate needs of active addiction treatment, including:

-Aftercare programs begin after formal treatment concludes and focus on:
+Aftercare plans begin where treatment ends and focus on:

-According to the National Institute on Drug Abuse (NIDA), relapse rates for substance use disorders range between 40% and 60%, which is comparable to relapse rates for other chronic conditions like hypertension and asthma.
-However, these statistics require important context.
+According to NIDA’s research on treatment and recovery, relapse rates for substance use disorders range between 40% and 60% โ comparable to relapse rates for other chronic conditions like hypertension and asthma.
+Relapse is a medical reality of the disease, not a personal failure.
+But the risk changes substantially over time.

 Types of Aftercare Programs